 Multiple Options for Pre-Need Coverage

-Those looking for pre-need insurance will find multiple favorable options of coverage.
+Those looking for pre-need simplified issue whole life insurance will find multiple favorable options of coverage.

 Pre-need packages ensure that your costs remain the same and that your future expenses will not increase with inflation.

 Great Western offers no online quotes for its policies, which means that applicants will have to speak with an agent.

 The available policies are ideal life insurance for seniors and others looking for final expense insurance but offer limited options for other insurance policies.

 Many of the policies offer graded benefits, which means that there’s a waiting period before your full benefits become available.

 A pre-need policy allows the policyholder to pay for his funeral expenses up-front with a participating funeral home.
 This ensures that these expenses are covered, with the added benefit that it prevents costs from rising due to inflation.
 Great Western also promises to ensure that every detail is covered, so your surviving family is relieved of the burden of funeral planning or guessing at your final wishes.

 Pre-need policies aren’t overly common, but they’re hardly unique, either.
 What makes Great Western stand out is their three options of pre-need coverage.